The Must-Visit Museums of New Zealand

 4. Auckland War Memorial Museum

 The Auckland War Memorial Museum, or more commonly known as the Auckland Museum, is not only striking with its grand heritage architecture but the exhibitions are pretty darn cool too.
 The Auckland Museum holds an impressive collection of Maori art and relics while telling the story of Auckland’s flora, fauna and people.
 Visit the top floor to see the museum’s dedication to the New Zealand military.
-Note that there is a fee for visitors; Auckland residents get in free with proof of address.
-Get tickets on Viator or Tripadvisor.
+Note that there is a fee for visitors (get tickets on Viator, Tripadvisor or Klook); Auckland residents get in free with proof of address.
 See more museums like this in the 10 Best Art Galleries & Museums in Auckland.

 Location: Auckland Domain, Parnell, Auckland, North Island.